k3jph/k3jph.github.io/coat-of-arms.md

 to express, in various media and degrees of formality, the continuity and presence of heraldic identity.

+Crest

+{% include figure.html image="armory/jhoward-crest-quentin-peacock.svg" width="4"
+placement="right" cap="Crest in the Fairbairn-style by [Quentin Peacock](http://digitalheraldry.com/)"
+alt="Crest in the Fairbairn-style by Quentin Peacock" %}

+The crest occupies its traditional position atop the helm in the full armorial achievement and serves as a complementary emblem of personal identity.
+In this case, it is a martlet Sable, rendered footless, in flight, and facing dexter, set upon a wreath of the livery colors.
+Unlike the shield, which often functions independently in banners or seals, the crest is more intimate in scale and symbolic depth, used most often in formal armorial contexts or engraved devices.

+The design shown here was drawn by Quentin Peacock and follows the stylistic conventions of Fairbairn's Book of Crests, one of the most influential heraldic reference works of the 19th and early 20th centuries.
+First published in 1859 and continually expanded thereafter, Fairbairn's compilation became a de facto visual standard for how British and colonial crests should be illustrated: compact, crisp, and uniform in treatment, with an emphasis on legibility and heraldic clarity.
+The illustrations are often set without background, with consistent line work, minimal shading, and a careful focus on the recognizable outline of each charge.
+In this style, the martlet appears as a clean black silhouette on a simple torse—a deliberate homage to Fairbairn's aesthetic and its influence on modern armorial presentation.

+In that spirit of familiarity, the martlet has also been given a name: Eckbert.
+This bit of informal personification arose during the design process between Quentin and myself, and while not heraldically required, it reflects the personal dimension that crests often hold.
+They are not just visual identifiers, but symbolic avatars as distillations of lineage, values, and character.

+The blazon of the crest reads:

+> Upon a wreath of the liveries a martlet Sable.

+Though spare, this is a classically structured English blazon.
+The martlet, long associated with tireless pursuit, intellectual restlessness, and the role of the younger son, is rendered here in black to signify constancy, wisdom, and measured reserve.
+The torse, bearing azure and or (blue and gold), links the crest visually and symbolically to the shield, ensuring that the entire achievement reads as a coherent whole.

+In contemporary use, the crest may appear above the arms on letterheads, documents, and regalia, or on its own when the context calls for a simplified emblem.
+In such settings, Eckbert, the sable martlet, serves not only as a visual anchor, but as a quiet representative of the ideals behind the arms: learning, discipline, and a certain restless precision.

 ### Banner

 {% include figure.html image="armory/jhoward-banner.svg" width="4"